iamgrewal7/CarND-LaneLines-P1/README.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what happens when the light changes.
+It may effect the color selection process.

-Another shortcoming could be ...
+Another one can be affect of more sharp turns on the pipline

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+One way to improve the pipline is maybe by handling outliers better and taking care of tree shadows.